Battlerax/ragepawn/README.md

 ## Acknowledgments

 * The glorious RAGE Multiplayer's SDK was used, cause how would we achieve this without it?
-* We sinned and looked into SA-MP's leaked code for inspiration *giggles*, copy-paste was not used.
 * Pawn is outdated.